Njorogetracy/badware-detective/README.md

 <br>

 ## Bugs
-  ### Before Deployment
+  ### Fixed Bugs
-  - There were some bugs while testing the program before deployment:
-  - When exiting the program, it exits and asks for an input.
-This was fixed by adding an exit() command to the goodbye function
-  - During search indicator, while adding to db an indicator not found in db, row added twice, this was fixed by removing the print statement in the search indicator function to avoid duplicating the value.
-  - While selection option from the menu, if a value added was not an integer it gave an error:
+  - Exit error
+   - Expected - Exit program is expected to exit program when user inputs exit
+   - Testing - Tested feature by inputing exit
+   - Result - program exits and requests for input of value after exiting
+   - Fix - added an exit function to the code to prompt program exit when user wants to exit.
+  - Adding indicator to databse
+    - Expected - Expected to add input to database once
+    - Testing - Tested by inputting value and prompting add to database
+    - Result - Adds 2 values to database
+    - Fix - Done by removing duplicate input statements
+  - ValueError from menu options
+    - Expected - Raise error when input other than integer is entered
+    - Testing - Added a letter and character
-    "ValueError: invalid literal for int() with base 10: 'o'", this was fixed by using a try-except statement.
+    - Result - "ValueError: invalid literal for int() with base 10: 'o'" printed to terminal
+    - Fix - Adding a try and except statement

+  ### Other Bugs
+   - At the time of writing the readme, no known errors were found

 <br>